KITE Kerala: KITE GNU-Linux 20.04

+KITE GNU-Linux 20.04 is a Linux distribution developed by KITE and based on Ubuntu 20.04.
+The release includes updated versions of many bundled applications and adds the open‑source LibreCAD as the distribution’s CAD software, which is used in place of AutoCAD in Kerala’s engineering courses.

 E Language Lab

 KITE designed a program to support English Language Teaching (ELT) called the E Language Lab.
 One component of this program was the development of stories in print, audio, video formats and sharing the same with teachers using the Moodle learning management system.

 Forty stories were developed during the COVID period and during 2022-23, the program was implemented across the state in government and government aided schools.

 A longitudinal impact study conducted by the Regional Institute of English, South India, and IT for Change, found significant improvement in student English communication skills.

 Little Kites

 Little kites IT Club is an initiative of KITE which features more than 1 lakh student members.

-Students are given intense training in areas such as Animation, Cyber Safety, Malayalam Computing,Hardware and Electronics.
+Students are given intense training in areas such as Animation, Cyber Safety, Malayalam Computing, Hardware and Electronics.